balanced/balanced.github.com/_posts/2014-02-21-more-details-about-bitcoin.md

 Finally, Balanced is generally interested in furthering all kinds of commerce, cryptocurrencies included.
-I've been gathering resources to write a whitepaper on cryptocurrencies and their affects on the payments industry, but it's not yet finished.
+I've been gathering resources to write a whitepaper on cryptocurrencies and their effects on the payments industry, but it's not yet finished.
 You can see hints of parts of it in the preceding paragraph.
 The payments industry has integrated new technologies before, and will do so with cryptocurrencies as well.